roman-milk/roman-milk.github.io/the-carpet.md

  "More!"
 I grunted as I was beginning to lose control over the situation.

  Another big ribbon of cum splattered against my nose and creamed my left eye shut.
 Then another one, and another one.
 Sperm was literally dripping down my face.
-Report_Story #2